Returning Organization Registration

 Orientation topics include OrgSync basics training, along with campus policies, risk management and resources related to your organization.
 As seating is limited in each session, RSVP’s are required to ensure a seat.
 Click on the orientation date you would like to attend below, and it will take you directly to the RSVP on OrgSync.

-NOTE: Organizations in the College of Engineering Organizations (CEO), Office of Greek Life and Sport Clubs associated with the Sport Club Committee will earn credit for organization orientation through a specialized training session with their respective offices.
+NOTE: Organizations in the College of Engineering Organizations (CEO), Office of Greek Life and Sport Clubs associated with the Sport Club Committee will earn credit for organization orientation through a specialized training session with their respective offices each Fall semester.
 For organizations associated with the Office of Greek Life and Sports Clubs specifically, that officer must be the President and/or Risk Manager.
 There is no RSVP required for these specialized orientations.

 - College of Engineering Organizations (CEO) Orientation*